Polaroid (film)

 Polaroid is a 2019 American supernatural horror film directed by Lars Klevberg, and based on his 2015 short film of the same name.
 The film follows high schooler Bird Fitcher, who is given a vintage Polaroid camera that holds dark and mysterious secrets.
 She soon realizes that those who get their picture taken by it meet a tragic death.
 It stars Kathryn Prescott, Samantha Logan, Tyler Young, and Javier Botet.

 Dimension Films announced the film in 2015, with Klevberg set to direct and Blair Butler writing the script.
 Principal photography began in Halifax, Nova Scotia on March 9, 2017, and was completed in May 2017.
 The film was set to be released in August 2017, but was rescheduled several times.
 By October 2018, Lantern Entertainment, which acquired The Weinstein Company/Dimension's assets through its bankruptcy, and 13 Films, an international distribution and finance company, had struck a deal to co-distribute the film internationally.
+This was also the last film to be produced by Dimension Films, which filed for bankruptcy in 2017 following a series of sexual assault cases against co-founder Harvey Weinstein two years prior to the film's release.

 Polaroid was theatrically released in Germany on January 10, 2019, by Wild Bunch, and in the United Kingdom on June 1, 2019.
 It was released in the United States on September 17, 2019, on VOD and on October 11, 2019, in select theatres, by Vertical Entertainment, before streaming on Netflix.
 The film received mostly negative reviews from critics, with criticism aimed towards the film's heavy reliance on jump scares and its plot.